cyberbotics/benchmark-record-action/README.md

 ### Mandatory Input

-- INPUT_INDIVIDUAL_EVALUATION: the participant's line from `participants.txt`.
-Each line in `participants.txt` file has the following format: `id*:repository*:performance:performance string:date` where * fields are mandatory
+- INPUT_INDIVIDUAL_EVALUATION: information about the repository of the participant with the following format: `id:repository:private`, e.g., `348767863:omichel/my-competitor:true`.
 - INPUT_REPO_TOKEN: token used to fetch the participant repository, typically REPO_TOKEN.
 A more privileged token than GITHUB_TOKEN is needed to fetch controllers from private repositories.

 ### Optional Input